Tolka Park: Ballybough End

 The Ballybough End is located behind the goal at the east end of the ground.
 It is named after the neighbourhood of Ballybough which is located behind the stand.
-The Ballybough stand has become neglected over the years due to the decreased attendance of Shelbourne and was deemed unsafe and closed by the Dublin Fire Brigade Health and Safety Unit in 2010.
+The Ballybough stand became neglected over the years due to the decreased attendance of Shelbourne.
+It was deemed unsafe and closed by the Dublin Fire Brigade Health and Safety Unit in 2010.
 The stand was reopened in time for the 2022 season to house away fans.
-The broken seats that formerly occupied the stand were removed and replaced with standing barriers, transforming the lower half of the stand in to a terrace with a capacity of 800.
+The broken seats that formerly occupied the stand were removed and replaced with standing barriers, transforming the lower half of the stand into a terrace with a capacity of 800.
 This may be increased in the future pending other infrastructural improvements.
+In July 2023, the away allocation for visiting clubs in the Ballybough End increased by 250, for a total capacity of 1,050.